 Thomas Clay’s fourth film Fanny Lye Deliver’d, had a long and challenging journey to the screen, languishing in post-production hell for almost three years due to funding pressures.
 However, after copious delays, Fanny Lye finally premiered at the BFI London Film Festival in 2019, with Vertigo picking up the distribution rights.
-But despite the post-production chaos, Thomas Clay’s complex homage to 1970s folk horror was a visual treat, layering themes of puritanism, control and freedom with patriarchy and evangelical belief.
+Despite the post-production chaos, Thomas Clay’s complex homage to 1970s folk horror was a visual treat, layering discussions on Puritanism, control and freedom with exquisite folk horror.

-It’s 1657, and Charles I lost his head years before following the English Civil War, with the country now in the hands of Oliver Cromwell (Lord Protector) – the Monarchy replaced by parliament and significant social and religious change.
+It’s 1657, and Charles I had lost his head years before following the English Civil War, with the country now in the hands of Oliver Cromwell (Lord Protector).
 But Cromwell’s actions are caught in a paradox as he offers people a voice while encouraging puritanical beliefs and religious control.
-However, as Cromwell’s reign nears its final chapter, brave new voices began to speak out against the puritanism he embodied.
+However, as Cromwell’s reign nears its final chapter, brave new voices speak out against his Puritanism.